sverma89asu/EffortLoggerV2/src/main/java/tu14/api/README.md

 All implementers implement the following:
 - `id(long)` sets the row id.
 This is required for deletes and updates.
 - `table(String)` sets the table.
 This is required for all requests.
-Set values for known tables can be found in `api.tables.Tables`
+Set values for known tables can be found in `tu14.api.tables.Tables`
 - `body(IRawImplementer<T>)` sets the request body.
 This is required for creates and updates, and forbidden for gets and deletes.